 Climate-KIC Holding B.V.

 The Holding focuses on raising and effectively placing funds for climate-relevant innovation.
-Its shareholders are represented through the General Meeting, where BVH multi-annual strategy and annual accounts are signed off.

-EIT Climate-KIC Executive Team
+EIT Climate-KIC Management Team

 The Executive Team manages the day-to-day activities of the Climate-KIC Group, led by the CEO and the CFO, who are managing statutory directors.
 The statutory directors are overseen by the Supervisory Board.